 I then ask myself, Does my business love me in return?

 NO. It doesn’t!
 I feel like my business is a fickle mistress.
-She smiles on me one day and turns her back the next.
+She smiles at me one day and turns her back the next.
 She’s a task master always wanting more and things are never enough.
 I cannot garner favor from my business!
 It runs from me, making me prove myself over and over.
 “No!”
 I cried, “My business does not love me!”
 In fact, some days I think it wants me dead!
 It feels like I am in an abusive relationship with my business!
 WHAT?

 I was shocked!
 I was appalled!
 What I didn’t realize is that I somehow managed to recreate every dysfunctional relationship I ever had and manifested them in my business.
 My Inner Critic got on her high horse and began to berate me: “Well done, Nicole.
 You are now in an abusive relationship with your own business!
 How could you have let this happen?”